prog4biol/pfb2019/README.md

 ```
 > We get a 'SyntaxError' if the closing quote is not used

-What will happen if you forget to enclose your literal string in quotes:
+What will happen if you forget to enclose your literal string in quotes in a print statement?
 ```python
 print(GGTCTAC)
 Traceback (most recent call last):